-I recently got back from my fourth FinCon, the annual conference where money and media meet.
-Founded by Philip Taylor of PT Money, its mission is to help financial influencers and brands create better content, reach their audience, and make more money.
+Since I started my business, I’ve considered FinCon as one of my go-to conferences to help me grow my business.
+It’s an annual conference where money and media meet.
+Its mission is to help financial influencers and brands create better content, reach their audience, and make more money.
 If you’re an aspiring entrepreneur, small business owner, freelancer, blogger, or podcaster who wants to make a bigger impact in the world (while making money and achieving financial independence at the same time), then this is one must-attend conference that you need to put on your calendar.
 FinCon is the one conference that all small business owners can benefit from attending year after year.

 FinCon centers around three important concepts that every small business owner needs to get right:

 You can only survive and thrive with your small business if you learn how to create quality content, effectively promote to reach your ideal audience, and make a profit to continue doing what you love.

 It will come as no surprise the one small business conference that I recommend every entrepreneur and small business owner to attend is FinCon.

 Take a look at the numbers and see how it’s exploded in growth:

 - My first small business conference was FinCon15 in Charlotte, with 1,000+ attendees.

 - FinCon16 in San Diego had 1,250+ attendees